Easy Sandwich Bread Recipe

 If you’re new to this process, I’d recommend making this by hand and forgoing the stand mixer.
 You want to be able to feel the dough and not accidentally over-knead it (which can be easy to do when using a machine).
 All increments and specific instructions are located in the actual bread recipe card at the bottom of this post.

-Add 4 cups flour, sugar, salt and melted butter to a large bowl.
-Stir in yeast mixture.
 As you mix, it should be a thick batter.
 Switch to kneading with your hands.
-As you knead, sprinkle flour into the dough until it is smooth and slightly sticky.
+As you knead, sprinkle the remaining flour* into the dough until it is smooth and slightly sticky.
 It should feel tacky, but not stick to your hands.
 This process should take about 6 minutes.

 Place dough into a clean, well greased bowl.
-Cover and let rise 1-2 hours or until it has doubled in size.
+Cover with plastic wrap or a clean kitchen towel.
+Let dough rise in a warm place for 1-2 hours or until it has doubled in size.

-Divide dough into two, form into loaves and place into loaf pans.
-Cover and rise again.
+On a lightly floured work surface, divide dough into two, form into loaves and place into loaf pans.
+Cover with a kitchen towel and let rise again for about 1 hour or until doubled in size.

 Sliced white bread